eclipse/xacc/docs/source/tutorials.rst

 Case 4A: Quantum Process Tomography from the Gate-Level:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of calcualting the target process matrix by hand, we can instead leverage XACC's
+Instead of calcualting the target process matrix by hand, we can leverage XACC's
 Pulse-Level IR Transformation to convert a user-provided gate into its corresponding chi-matrix.

 .. code:: python